dorukolcmener/SpaceDoDo/README.md

-Project written with threejs, shows elliptic path and realistic rotation of 3D space objects.
+Project written with threejs, shows elliptic path and rotation of 3D space objects.
 Made it in order to demonstrate my basic knowledge of #oop, #threejs, #pug, #scss

 DEMO: